Skip Navigation

 Links let you connect frames and create prototypes to add interactivity to your designs.
 You can add links from any layer and connect them to any frame.

-• Press W and drag to create a Link, then click on a target frame or layer.
+• Press I and drag to create a link, then click a target frame.

-• Select the menu option Prototype > Interaction > Add Link to Frame.
+• Select the menu option Prototype > Interaction > Create Interaction.

-The key concept behind Links is simple: one layer triggers the interaction when you tap or click on it, and a frame is the target it links to.
+The key concept behind links is simple: a layer triggers the interaction when you tap or click it, and a frame is the target it links to.

 The first frame you link in a document automatically becomes the Start Point of your prototype.
 A Start Point icon Start Point appears next to the frame’s name on the Canvas and in the corner of its icon in the Layer List.
 You can set any frame as a Start Point, and add as many Start Points as you need.

-To quickly link frames, choose Prototype > Interaction > Auto Link to Right frame to create a Link from the selected frame to the one immediately to its right.
+To quickly link frames, choose Prototype > Interaction > Auto Link to Right Frame to create a link from the selected frame to the one immediately to its right.
 Similarly, you can link to the frame on the left using Prototype > Interaction > Link to Previous Frame.
-You can also autolink by dragging a Link and hovering over the Go to Frame icon in the top-right or top-left corner of your frame.
+You can also set Auto Link by dragging a link and hovering over the Go to Frame icon in the top-right or top-left corner of your frame.

 Auto Links update automatically when you reorder frames — perfect for prototypes with linear navigation, like presentations or onboarding experiences.

-The direction auto Links have is based on the Frame Export option in Settings > Layers.
+Auto Link direction is based on the Frame Export option in Settings > Layers.
+This determines whether Auto Link targets frames to the right or left first.
 The default is left to right.

-You can edit two properties of Links: the Target, which is where the interaction links to, and the Animation which defines how the transition from one Frame to another will look like when you play the prototype.
+You can edit two link properties: the Target, which is where the interaction links to, and the Animation which controls how the transition between frames looks when you play the prototype.

 • Select a layer with a link, switch to the Prototype tab of the Inspector and click on the Target dropdown menu to select a new target.

-• Select a Symbol instance that has link overrides and select a new target from the Overrides section in the Inspector
+• Select a Symbol instance with link overrides, then choose a new target from the Overrides section in the Inspector.

-• Switch to the Prototype tab of the Inspector and click on the Animation dropdown menu to change the Animation type.
+Open the Prototyping panel and click the Animation dropdown menu to change the Animation type.

 Maintaining scroll position after click

-• Use the Command Bar to remove all Links from a selection or the current page.
+• Use the Command Bar to remove all links from a selection or the current page, search for remove links.

-• In the Menu Bar, choose Prototype > Remove Links from Selection.
+• In the Menu Bar, choose Prototype > Remove Links.

-• On the Inspector, select a Hotspot or layer with a Link and click the Trash Trash icon in the Interaction section.
+• Select a Hotspot or layer with a link and click the - icon in the Interaction section.

-• Click and drag the arrow end that connects a Link Add Link to Artboard tool to its target Frame and drop it on an empty spot of the Canvas.
+• Click and drag the arrow end that connects a link Add Link to Artboard tool to its target frame and drop it anywhere outside a target frame on the Canvas.

 You can add interactions directly to a Symbol Source.
 That way, every instance of that Symbol will include the interactions you’ve set — like a home button that always links to the same screen.

 You can also override interactions set in the Symbol Source for any instance — or set the target to None to disable the interaction when needed.
-You’ll find these interaction overrides in the Design tab of the Inspector, under the Overrides section.
+You’ll find these overrides in the Interactions section in the Inspector.